Are you looking for a EMP proof watch or one that’s better for SHTF?

 Sunlight (and artificial light) are absorbed by a solar panel.
 This solar panel converts the light into electrical energy to power the watch.
 A rechargeable cell (battery) will store energy to power itself during the night or when covered by a wearer’s clothing (e.g., sleeve).

-Popular brands include Casio, Seiko, Citizen, and others.
+Popular brands include Casio, Seiko, and Citizen.

 Casio wrist watch